On existence and properties of roots of third Painlev\'e' transcendents: Analytic solutions to integral equations for transcendents and theorem

-(implying $ \beta>1$, automatically).
-If this holds true then one may replace the product of the second and third multipliers by the unit and obtain that
+to admissible values of $\beta$ which, once adopted, holds true independently of the value of $n$.
+Inequality \eqref{ineq::520} then implies that

 Here $n=1,\dots,N$ and, thus, as compared to the original set of such kind inequalities \eqref{geometric progression as majorant}, the next member indexed with $n=N+1$ has been added to it.
-Besides, as a subsequent consequence, the next member of the sequence of functions $\mu_n(t)$ defined by the formula \eqref{substep3} obeys the inequality \eqref{bound for mu} and, in view of \eqref{betalpha}, the inequality \eqref{another bound for mu} for $n=N+1$.
+Besides, the next member of the sequence of functions $\mu_n(t)$ defined by the formula \eqref{substep3} obeys the inequality \eqref{bound for mu_n} and, in view of \eqref{ineq::470}, the inequality \eqref{another bound for mu_n} for $n=N+1$.

-Inequalities \eqref{more bounds} with $n=N+1$ are the extra bounding estimates following from the above computation.
+Inequalities \eqref{more bounds} with $n=N+1$ represent the additional upper bounds following from the above computations.

-The above relations enable us to estimate from above $\Omega$-functions from the integrals involved in \Eq{}\eqref{substep4} with the help of the inequalities \eqref{norms for Omegas}.
-Applying CBS inequality and replacing $\Omega$-functions by the (positive) constants $ B_{\mbox{ \ding{67} }}^{\mbox{ (\ding{93}) }}\!\! $, we obtain
+The relations derived above make it possible to uniformly bound absolute values of $\Omega$-functions from the integrals involved in \Eq{}\eqref{substep4} by means of another application of inequalities \eqref{bounds for Omegas}.
+Then applying to them CBS inequality and replacing therein $\Omega$-functions by the (positive) constants $ B_{\mbox{ \ding{67} }}^{\mbox{ (\ding{93}) }}\!\! $, one obtains

-In the same way as above, the inequalities \eqref{geometric progression as majorant}, \eqref{reproducing of mu-bound} enable us to reduce determination of the upper bounds for the residual integrals in the right hand side of \eqref{new bound for deltalam} to the integrating of the power functions $\sigma^{2n}$ and $\sigma^{2n-2}$ in the first and second lines and the power functions $\sigma^{2n+6}$ and $\sigma^{2n+4}$ in the third and fourth lines, respectively.
-The effect of such replacements, somewhat increasing the whole right hand side, is the division of the multipliers associated with integrals by the quantities $\sqrt{2n+1},\sqrt{2n-1}, \sqrt{2n+7},\sqrt{2n+5} $, respectively.
-We obtain therefore from \eqref{new bound for deltalam}, \eqref{geometric progression as majorant}, \eqref{reproducing of mu-bound} that
+In the same way as above, inequalities \eqref{geometric progression as majorant}, \eqref{reproducing of deltamu-bound} enable one to reduce determination of the upper bounds for the residual integrals in the right hand side of \eqref{ineq::550} to the integrating of the power functions $\sigma^{2n}$ and $\sigma^{2n-2}$ in the first and second lines and the power functions $\sigma^{2n+6}$ and $\sigma^{2n+4}$ in the third and fourth lines, respectively.
+These lead to divisions of the coefficients associated with integrals by the square roots $\sqrt{2n+1},\sqrt{2n-1}, \sqrt{2n+7},\sqrt{2n+5} $, respectively.
+It follows therefore from \eqref{ineq::550} that